-Here, find recent developments of the Resilient Coasts for Salmon Project.
+On this page, you can find recent developments of the Resilient Coasts for Salmon Project.
 Find upcoming events here, including upcoming Green Shores Training.
+To stay in the loop, subscribe for email updates here.

 October 2022 - Thanks for making this first round a success!
 Sign up for our email updates (below) to be the first to know about our next round of workshops, coming to mid Vancouver Island communities in summer 2023.
 For more details, see our page about mapping workshops